hihihioli/twidilers/readme.md

 ### 12/3/24

 ## What should we work on?
-* a proper dark mode--not just inverted colors or an inverse filter
+* a proper dark mode--not just inverted colors or an inverse filter (done)
 * a log-in/signup feature that unlocks new parts of the website
 * animations (already some)